jonseymour/florida/MARY-JANE-K.md

 ----
 ## Part D

-**If you multiply the answer to Part A/Q1, Part B/Q2 and Part C/Q3 and you get either 1/8 or 1/27 you probably have the "wrong" answer.
+**If you multiply the answer to Part A/Q1, Part B/Q2 and Part C/Q3 and you get either 1/8 or 1/27 you may have the "wrong" answer.
 Contact [Jon](mailto:jon.seymour@gmail.com) to discuss before proceeding since Part D will be more interesting that way.**

-You are handed a key which decodes the pseudonyms used in Part C - similar to the process the Australian Government will use to link your Census responses to third party data sources - along with all details relevant to Part A and Part C, including the means by the which the random selections of Jane and Mc/Mary were performed.
+You are handed a key which decodes the pseudonyms used in Part C - similar to the process the Australian Government will use to link your Census responses to third party data sources - along with all details relevant to Part A and Part C, including the means by the which the random selections of Jc/Jane and Mc/Mary were performed.

 It turns out that Mc = Mary, Jc = Jane and Kc = K, all from Part A of this question.